User Community Service Desk Downloads

 Publish task

-If you have the necessary permissions, you can publish the changes made about the task.
-To do so, select Resolve and publish.
-The changes are propagated to the MDM hub and the updated records are ready to use.
+To publish all changes in the task, select Resolve and publish.
+The changes are propagated to the MDM server, making the updated records ready to use.

-You can also publish individual drafts within the task.
-To do so, select Publish draft.
-The state of the draft is now Published.
+To publish individual drafts within the task, select Publish draft.
+This updates the status of the draft to Published.

 Once you publish an individual draft within a task, you can no longer discard or delete the task.